-Reivers ruled in the Border badlands – Blood feuds, ruthless vendettas, protection rackets, cattle rustling…and no we are not talking about the mafia or the Wild West.
+Reivers rule in the Border badlands – Blood feuds, ruthless vendettas, protection rackets, cattle rustling…and no we are not talking about the mafia or the Wild West.

-Welcome to the badlands of the Borders, the so-called Debateable Lands where the legendary Border Reivers brand of lawlessness held sway for almost 300 years.
+Welcome to the badlands of the Borders where the legendary Border Reivers brand of lawlessness held sway for almost 300 years.

 These were the men who bequeathed bereavement and blackmail to the English language, whose power was built around family allegiances and whose brand of doing business asked for no quarter – and rarely received it.

-Mounted on sure-footed horses bred for stamina they perfected smash and grab tactics adapted from Scotland’s wars of independence in the 1200 and 1300s.
+Mounted on sure-footed horses bred for stamina, they perfected smash and grab tactics perfected during Scotland’s wars of independence in the 1200 and 1300s.

 Famous Scottish reiver family names include Maxwell, Johnstone, Scott, Kerr, Hume, Pringle, Douglas, Armstrong, Turnbull, Elliot…and on the English side Musgrave, Charlton and Dodd.

-They were resident in Marches (West, East and Middle) on either side of the border.
+They were resident in Marches (West, East and Middle) on either side of the border, known as the Debateable Lands.

 The power of the Reivers reached its peak in 1580 and over the next 20 years until the death of Elizabeth 1, recorded its most savage period.